Backyard of small blue house.

 (Obtenga más información sobre el préstamo de RHS en español.)

-Guaranteed by the USDA’s Rural Housing Service, RHS loans are designed to help low-income rural residents qualify for a conventional mortgage.
+Guaranteed by the USDA’s Rural Housing Service, RHS loans are government loans that are designed to help low-income rural residents qualify for a conventional mortgage.
 These loans often come with zero down payment and lower interest rates.

 What Is The Rural Housing Service?

-The Rural Housing Service was formed in 1934 (and renamed in 1996) to help rural residents, who could not otherwise obtain credit, buy a home.
-Currently, the RHS is within the USDA, but works closely with Ginnie Mae (Government National Mortgage Association or GNMA), a government sponsored entity that works to guarantee mortgages to low income individuals.
+The Rural Housing Service was formed in 1934 (and renamed in 1996) to help rural residents, who could not otherwise obtain credit, to buy a home.
+Currently, the RHS is within the USDA, but works closely with Ginnie Mae (Government National Mortgage Association or GNMA), a government sponsored entity that works to guarantee government-backed mortgages.

 By “securing” the loans, the government (via the USDA in this instance) mitigates the credit risk low-income applicants pose to banks, by acting as an informal co-signer: they’ll pay back the lender if the applicant defaults on the loan.

-In addition to helping home buyers purchase a property, the RHS also offers loans and grants to make home repairs that will improve the health, safety, or energy-efficiency of qualifying homes.
-They also help bolster loan programs for vital services in rural areas such as emergency response, health care, child care and more.
+In addition to helping home buyers purchase a property, the RHS also offers loans and grants to make home repairs to improve the health, safety or energy-efficiency of qualifying homes.
+They also help bolster loan programs for vital services in rural areas such as emergency response, health care, childcare and more.

 Can I Qualify For An RHS Loan?

-RHS loans were designed for those dwelling in rural areas with a modest income who cannot obtain home financing through traditional means.
-For example, a farm worker who can prove steady employment and lawful residency would be a great candidate for an RHS loan as they typically do not have credit history to meet criteria for a conventional mortgage through a traditional brick-and-mortar lender.
+RHS loans were designed for people living in rural areas with a modest income who may not be able to obtain home financing through traditional mortgage loans.
+For example, a farm worker without a credit history who can prove steady employment and lawful residency would be a great candidate, as lenders typically require a qualifying credit score to approve a conventional mortgage.

 See What You Qualify For

-In order to qualify for an RHS loan, applicants must meet a whole host of application criteria – most of which is related to property location – and income and be able to substantiate it all.
-But, for those who do qualify and can produce the documentation required, homeownership and a low interest loan await them at the finish line.
+In order to qualify for an RHS loan, applicants must meet income requirements, a whole host of application criteria – most of which is related to property location – and be able to document that these requirements have been satisfied.
+For those who qualify, homeownership and a low interest loan await them at the finish line.

-Applicants must be able to prove they cannot qualify for conventional loans and certify they will be using the home as a primary residence.
-Noncitizens are eligible, as long as they can provide both lawful residency documentation for the head of household/borrower and proof of income eligibility.
+Applicants must be able to prove they can’t qualify for conventional loans and certify they’ll be using the home as a primary residence.
+Non-citizens are eligible, as long as they can provide both lawful residency documentation for the borrower and proof of income eligibility.

 • Applicants must prove they make no more than 115% of the income limit for their area.
 Check income limits in your ZIP code.

-• You don’t have to have great credit, but you do have to provide stable repayment history – think 12 months (or more) of on-time payment history.
+• You don’t have to have great credit, but you do have to provide a stable repayment history, usually 12 months (or more) of on-time payments.

-• For more, view the USDA’s income eligibility guidelines on their website.
+For more on RHS loan requirements, view the USDA’s income eligibility guidelines on their website.

 A home loan with an interest rate as low as 1%?
 You might be thinking, “Where do I sign?”
 But these special types of loans are not only for an incredibly specific type of applicant, but also for a specific type of property.

-• A home under an RHS loan cannot be larger than 2,000 square feet.
+• A home under an RHS loan can’t be larger than 2,000 square feet.

-• Loan limits vary by state and by county, see here.
-These are typically determined by what the borrower can afford.
+• Loan limits vary by state and by county.
+Loan amounts typically determined by what the borrower can afford.

-• A qualifying property cannot have a swimming pool, or be used for commercial or other income-producing purposes (think an Airbnb).
+• A qualifying property can’t have a swimming pool or be used for commercial or other income-producing purposes (like an Airbnb).

 Types Of RHS Loans